-LD LR PH WS SPONSOR TITLE SUMMARY COMM FISCAL IN MPACT 1 (Summaries may not reflect content of most recent committee action) ACTION FY22 FY23 1156 1378 Benefits This bill improves the employment tax increment financing program for calendar years beginning with 2022 by basing benefits on the gross wages of qualified employees rather than on income tax withholding for those employees.
+LD LR PH ws SPONSOR TITLE SUMMARY COMM FISCAL I MPACT 1 (Summaries may not reflect content of most recent committee action) ACTION FY22 FY23 a retiree is eligible to receive under the federal windfall elimination provision.
+This bill provides an income tax exemption for those retirement benefits.
+1156 1378 An Act To Reduce Errors in Employment Tax Increment Financing Benefits This bill improves the employment tax increment financing program for calendar years beginning with 2022 by basing benefits on the gross wages of qualified employees rather than on income tax withholding for those employees.
 The bill directs the Commissioner of Economic and Community Development and the State Tax Assessor to take actions, including the adoption of routine technical rules, to implement the change.
-1162 310 This bill provides that 20% of the sales or use tax on motor vehicles and motor vehicle parts must be transferred to the Highway Fund beginning in 2022.
-1166 1844 This bill increases by 50%, for tax years beginning on or after April 1, 2022, the property tax exemption for all categories of eligible veterans other than paraplegic veterans receiving a \$50,000 exemption for specially adapted housing units.
-1174 698 County and School Taxes This bill permits municipalities to issue separate bills for the portion of their tax commitments attributable to education funding and the portion attributable to county taxes and all other municipal costs.
-1181 1541 Who Are 100 Percent Disabled Due to This bill is a concept draft pursuant to Joint Rule 208.
-This bill proposes to reduce property taxes on the primary residence of veterans who are 100% disabled due to service-connected disabilities.
-1184 1067 Wadsworth This bill exempts from Maine income tax certain income from out-of-state pensions in order to avoid double taxation of that income.
+162 310 Cebra An Act To Dedicate a Percentage of the Sales and Use Tax on Motor Vehicles and Motor Vehicle Parts to the Highway Fund This bill provides that 20% of the sales or use tax on motor vehicles and motor vehicle parts must be transferred to the Highway Fund beginning in 2022.
+1166 1844 An Act To Increase the Property Tax Exemption for Veterans by 50 Percent This bill increases by 50%, for tax years beginning on or after April 1, 2022, the property tax exemption for all categories of eligible veterans other than paraplegic veterans receiving a \$50,000 exemption for specially adapted housing units.
+1174 698 An Act To Allow Municipalities To Send Separate Tax Bills for Municipal County and School Taxes This bill permits municipalities to issue separate bills for the portion of their tax commitments attributable to education funding and the portion attributable to county taxes and all other municipal costs.
+1181 1541 Wadsworth An Act To Reduce Property Taxes on the Primary Residence of Veterans Who Are 100 Percent Disabled Due to Service-connected Disabilities This bill is a concept draft pursuant to Joint Rule 208.
+1184 1067 Wadsworth An Act To Exempt from Taxation Certain Out-of-state Pensions This bill exempts from Maine income tax certain income from out-of-state pensions in order to avoid double taxation of that income.
 The exemption is only for the amount of the contribution made by the taxpayer divided by the life expectancy of the taxpayer and applies only if the income is included in federal adjusted gross income and not deducted under the general pension deduction.
-In order to qualify for the exemption, the contribution must have been made using income on which income tax was paid and is available only if the state in which the taxpayer resided at the time of the contribution provides a similar exemption to a former resident of Maine.
+In order to qualify for the exemption, the contribution must have been made using income on which income tax was paid and is available only if the state in which the taxpayer resided at the time of the